 While we Westerners are quick to point fingers and cast judgement, the elephant riding business is complex where workers depend on the money generated from tourists to feed their families.
 The most constructive way for us to make a change is to break the ugly co-dependent cycle by saying no to elephant rides, elephant safaris and elephant entertainment.
 We should insist only on ethical elephant tourism or better still – leave the Thai Asian elephants alone.

 When the demand for elephant rides dissipates, elephants may continue to roam in the wild, creating a domino effect where elephant owners are forced to change to survive and the perpetual cycle of cruelty to captive elephants has a chance to end.

-Ethical Elephant Tourism and the Phuket Elephant Sanctuary
+Ethical Elephant Tours and the Phuket Elephant Sanctuary

 The huge amount of Phuket operators who push elephant rides prop up our ravenous demand for a close elephant encounter from treks to neon lit elephant shows.
 An ugly cycle where legacy tourism operators assume elephant “entertainment” is what we want and we continue turn a blind eye to the misery of Thailand’s Asian elephants.

-Up until Phuket Elephant Sanctuary opened in November last year, no ethical elephant tourism existed in the tourist mecca of Phuket, which last year drew 31 million visitors to the region.
+Up until Phuket Elephant Sanctuary opened in November last year, no ethical elephant tours were existed in the tourist mecca of Phuket, which last year drew 31 million visitors to the region.
 Those that advertised as ethical sanctuaries are simply not.

 Signs of an ethical elephant tour